odeum/odeum-code/docs/developer/Experiments.md

 CB will do some initial research and propose 2-3 different technology paths.

 ## 2: Component App framework
-MB (real code) + CB (pseudo code)
+MB + Andrei (real code) + CB (pseudo code)
-Experiment is setting up the core app framework in ODEUM CodeJS.
+Experiment is setting up the core app framework in ODEUM CodeJS with Routes and Redux.
 This means the Header, MenuPanel, Footer and Workspace components and creating 1 App Scene component to populate the workspace with "Hello World".

 ## 3: Login
 TBA